redhog/pieshell/README.md

   same names and meaning as the members of the signalfd_siginfo struct, see "man signalfd" for details.

+## Job control

+A pipeline can be started in the background by appending `&True`, or `&None` to do the same and also redirect stdout to /dev/null.

+`last_pipeline` can be used to access the backgrounded pipeline.

+A running pipeline can be stopped by hitting `CTRL-Z`.
+A stopped pipeline can be restarted in the background with any of

+    bg
+    bg(last_pipeline)
+    last_pipeline.restart()

+or in the foreground with

+   fg
+   fg(last_pipeline)
+   last_pipeline.wait()

 ## Error handling

 When a pipeline fails, e.g. by one of the involved processes exiting